top of page

 Before your new employee commences work, you should have their signed employment contract, signed Tax File Number Declaration and their Superannuation Nomination form.
 You may also supply them with a Fair Work Information Statement.

-Best practices for new employees is to induct them into your organisation, which can mean providing them with a copy of your workplace policies, such as:
+Best practices for new employees is to induct them into your organisation, which can mean providing them with a copy of your workplace policies.

 Managing Performance